Harbansmalik/Web_cheat-sheet/Web/FIle inclusion.md

     }
 }
 ```
-✅ Why?
 Blocks execution of .php files in the /uploads directory.

-### 6️⃣ Use Secure File Handling Functions
+### 6️.
+Use Secure File Handling Functions
 Instead of using include, use secure file handling functions like file_get_contents() with strict validation.

 🔹 Example (PHP) - Using file_get_contents Securely